Vancouver homeowners in 2025 discovering clarity about multiplex viability and what their properties can actually do

 What Changed (Without the Media Noise)

 Across British Columbia, cities spent 2025 updating zoning bylaws to comply with Bill 44.
 Some—like the City of North Vancouver and Abbotsford—finalized their rules as late as December.
+The SSMUH program outlines exactly what these updated rules require municipalities to allow.

 For homeowners, the fundamental shift was simple: